 Leading to Change Community Event: Feedback – empowering compassionate conversations and relationships

-This event is in the past – an Insights Pack is being prepared and will be available soon
+This event is in the past – view our Insights pack here.

 “Can I just have a word…”

 This phrase often strikes fear into people as we assume we are about to get bad news about our performance or are apprehensive in how the feedback may be given.
 What is it about feedback that creates this reaction?

 What if all feedback came through a compassionate conversation that was focused on the relationship?
 How different would we feel and how more open to listening would we be?

 Going into a conversation from a position of fear or anxiety inhibits the mind’s ability to learn.
 If we can offer feedback by focusing on the relationship and taking a compassionate approach, we open up a conversation that allows the other person to listen and hear, we create an opportunity for both parties to learn.

 Compassionate conversations allow us to talk about difficult things with truth in a way that respects and cares for the other person.
 Sometimes that’s around performance or wellbeing, or relationships that aren’t working.